June-Skeeter/GEOS270_Syllabus/docs/Overview.md

 ## Assessment

 Each assessment will will be due on the date listed in the [Course Schedule](#course-schedule).
-The assessments will cover both lecture and lab material and will be submitted via canvas. <!--  The assessments will consist of two parts, a quiz and an assignment. -->
+The assessments will cover both lecture and lab material and will be submitted via a canvas quiz.
+You will be allowed multiple attempts for quizzes in case you make a mistake or would like to update your answers, only your final submission will be marked.<!--  The assessments will consist of two parts, a quiz and an assignment. -->
 <!--
 ### Quizzes

 Questions will consist of fill in the blank, multiple choice, true/false, numeric input, and other questions that can be marked automatically.
-You will be allowed multiple attempts for quizzes in case you make a mistake or would like to update your answers.

 ### Assignment